RossWhitehead/AWS-notes/Networking.md

 Service (Amazon S3).
 * Gateway endpoints do not enable AWS PrivateLink

 ### Endpoint service

 * Your own application or service in your VPC.
 Other AWS principals can create an endpoint from their VPC to your endpoint service.

+## Transit Gateway

+A transit gateway is a network transit hub connecting:

+* VPCs
+* Connect SD-WAN/thrird-part network apliances
+* AWS Direct Connect gateways
+* Peering connections with other transit gateways
+* VPN connections transit gateways.

+### AZs

+Whe you attach a VPC to a transit gateway you must nominate one subnet per avaialability zone.
+The transit gateway places a network interface in each nominated subnet.
+Traffic can then be routed to all subnets in each avaialability zone, not just the specifc subnect.

+### Routing